Rock Hill woman sent $5K in cash to bail scam. But this story has a happy ending

 “This was a scam that almost happened, but the money was intercepted before it was lost,” Bollinger said.
 “We urge people to be careful and vigilant, and not to fall for any scam.”

-Bollinger said that police and court officials would never call a family member to say that bond money is needed.
+Bollinger said police and court officials would never call a family member to say bond money is needed.

 This latest scam is part of a trend of schemes that York County police agencies have warned about during the holiday season.